lucasfini/SmartHome/index.md

  <h1> Smart Home Monitor - Lucas, Andrew, Luca </h1>

+  <h1 id="november-05th-week-9">November 05th, 2019 (Week 9)</h1>
+  <p> Soldering the pcb board was due this week.
+Was still having issues with week 8.
+Will solder Stm32 to pcb board with sensor, while I try to figure out the issue from last week<p>

   <h1 id="october-29th-week-8">October 29th, 2019 (Week 8)</h1>

   <p> UPDATE-Nov 4: Researched multiple ways to try and come up with a fix for this problem, couldn't figure it out.
 New Solution is to use a ST-Link V2 to program the stm32 instead of using a serial connection. <p>